Representation theory for vector electromagnetic beams: Impact of angle on the properties of a finite beam

+If $|\theta_I|$ goes even smaller, the third integral outstrips the second one in magnitude, and the displacement becomes smaller in magnitude until $\theta_I=0$ when the displacement is equal to zero.
+It is thus expected that Eq. (\ref{maximum displacement}) represents the maximum displacement if only the change of $\theta_I$ is considered.
+Roughly speaking, the value of $|\theta_{I0}|$ that satisfies Eq. (\ref{cancellation}) is approximately equal to the half divergence angle of the beam, $|\theta_{I0}| \sim \Delta \theta= \frac{1}{k w_0}$, where $w_0$ is the half width of the beam.
+For a paraxial beam in which $\Delta \theta$ is very small, the maximum transverse displacement can be as large as the order of $w_0$ \cite{Li3}, $|y_b| \approx \frac{w_0}{2}$, for circularly polarized angular spectra $\sigma= \pm 1$.

-It deserves mentioning that Schilling \cite{Schilling} obtained a similar result more than 40 years ago by assuming incidentally that the unit vector $\mathbf{I}$ is normal to the interface between two different media \cite{Li1}.
-Recently, Bliokh and Bliokh \cite{Bliokh-B2} rediscovered Schilling's result in a comparison of the incident beams in Refs. \cite{Onoda-MN2} and \cite{Bliokh-B1}.
+It is interesting to note that Schilling \cite{Schilling} once found the transverse displacement more than 40 years ago for an incident beam the unit field vector of which can be described by Eq. (\ref{unit vector of angular spectrum-1}).
+Recently, Bliokh and Bliokh \cite{Bliokh-B2} rediscovered Schilling's result when comparing the incident beams of Refs. \cite{Onoda-MN1} and \cite{Bliokh-B1}.